PrinceAdvance/PrinceAdvance/README.md

 Data Analyst
 ------------

-I started my tech journey in 2020 by learning python and I've come to develop a passion for data analysis.
-So I come across as a python dev and a cunningly fashioned data analyst
+I started my tech journey in 2020 by learning python and I've come to develop a passion for data analytics.
+I'm still learning,hey feel free to check my work out(pun intended lol)

 * 🌍  I'm based in Accra
 * ✉️  You can contact me at [princeadvanceagbenu@gmail.com](mailto:princeadvanceagbenu@gmail.com)